 - Holders continue to enjoy residency rights as before, and the ability to renew, travel, and reunite with family remains unaffected.

-However, access to citizenship through the Golden Visa route will now follow the new timeline, depending on when the individual applies for citizenship and the date their first residence card was issued.
+However, if the law is eventually approved, citizenship via the Golden Visa route will follow the new timeline, based on the citizenship application date and the issuance date of the first residence card.

 What Happens if You Already Applied for Citizenship?